-This interdisciplinary conversation, inspired by the current exhibition American Weathervanes, brings together scholars, artists, a farmer, and a policymaker for an intersectional dialogue around art and environmentalism.
+This interdisciplinary conversation, inspired by the current exhibition American Weathervanes, brings together scholars, artists, activists, and a policymaker for an intersectional dialogue around art and environmentalism.
 Through the varied lenses of those who study, depict, and work with nature, this conversation will explore relationships to the past and present of the land.
 The speakers will consider the implications of global environmental crises, strategies for sustainability, and visions for the future.
 Cultural producer Prerana Reddy will moderate.

 Space is limited; advance registration is required.
 Please consider making a donation when you register to support our ongoing virtual programming.

 Instructions for joining us, with a Zoom link and password, will be provided by email upon registration.
 You can find this information in the confirmation email under “Additional Information.”
 Closed captioning will be provided in English.
 For questions or to request accessibility accommodations, please email firstname.lastname@example.org.